-\ Geographical source is based on a company's head office location.
-Other countries include but are not limited to United Kingdom, Ireland, Netherlands, United Arab Emirates, Brazil, Norway, Germany and Sweden.
+Geographical source is based on a company's head office location, which does not always represent the country of origin of goods or services.
+Other countries include, but are not limited to, Australia, Denmark, Germany, India, Italy, the Netherlands, New Zealand, Singapore, South Africa, Sweden, and the United Kingdom.

-Policies and due diligence processes in relation to forced labour and child labour
+Governance framework, policies and due diligence processes related to forced labour and child labour